abramhindle/ttwl-cli-saveedit/README.md

   - Maybe would be nice to have a magic `all` value for `--randomize-customizations` to assume that all customizations are available, rather than having to read the list from a profile?
-  - Show customizations via an optional arg in ttwl-cli-info
   - Allow only randomizing specific things?
 (Char, Emotes, Banner, etc).
 The backend functions already support that.
   - Option to copy customizations from one char to another?